jkingportfolio/CI_PP2_Connect4/README.md

 #### Vibration alert

-A vibration alert has been implemented when a user tries to place a counter which results in an Invalid Move.
+A vibration alert has been implemented when a user tries to place a counter which results in an Invalid Move which will provide additional feedback from the game to the user.
 This feature is only available on devices which support device vibration.

 - Covered in user story: 4